Friday, September 26, 2025

 Grateful Moments of an amazing birthday celebration:

-Walls twins came early to help set up.
-Comfortably watching the kids, walking trails, and exploring creek, All as I finished getting ready.
+The Walls twins came early to help set up.
+Comfortably watching the kids, walking the trails, and exploring the creek.
+They did all this as I finished getting ready.

 Pizza ordered and ready.
 Perfectly timed for energetic and hungry children.

-5-year old best friends hang out like David and Jonathan
+5-year old best friends Gavin and Benjamin trot side by side, hanging out like David and Jonathan.

-Birthday blessings from Dad while in a zoom meeting
+Birthday blessings spoken from father of the birthday girl while paused from a zoom meeting.

 A long day well spent, surrounded by so much love and joy.

-This day will resonate in my heart and be a backbone for future gatherings.
-It’s imprinted on my mind on how to make life beautiful with people I love.
+This day will resonate in my heart and be an inspiration for future gatherings.
+It’s imprinted on my mind on what it looks like to live life with beautiful with people I love.
+My family, my friends, and my daughter bask in the joy of her special day.
 For all of these precious moments…I am immensely grateful.

 Friday, April 18, 2025